 During your Medigap Open Enrollment Period, you have the right to buy any Medigap policy offered in your state.
-In addition, you generally will get better prices and more choices among policies.
-If you apply for Medigap coverage after your Open Enrollment Period, there's no guarantee that an insurance company will sell you a Medigap policy if you don't meet the medical underwriting requirements, unless you're eligible for guaranteed issue rights (Medigap protections) because of one of the situations listed on pages 35 - 43.
+In addition, you'll generally get better prices and more choices among policies.
+If you apply for Medigap coverage after your Open Enrollment Period, there's no guarantee that an insurance company will sell you a Medigap policy if you don't meet the medical underwriting requirements, unless you're eligible for guaranteed issue rights (Medigap protections) because of one of the situations listed on pages 36 - 46.

-It's also important to understand that your Medigap rights may depend on when you choose to enroll in Medicare Part B. If you're 65 or older, your Medigap Open Enrollment Period begins when you enroll in Part B, and it can't be changed or repeated.
+It's also important to understand that your Medigap rights may depend on when you choose to sign up for Medicare Part B. If you're 65 or older, your Medigap Open Enrollment Period begins when you sign up for Part B, and it can't be changed or repeated.
 After your Medigap Open Enrollment Period ends, you may be denied a Medigap policy or charged more for a Medigap policy due to past or present health problems.

-In most cases, it makes sense to enroll in Part B and buy a Medigap policy when you're first eligible for Medicare, because you might otherwise have to pay a Part B late enrollment penalty and might miss your 6-month Medigap Open Enrollment Period.
+In most cases, it makes sense to sign up for Part B and buy a Medigap policy when you're first eligible for Medicare, because you might otherwise have to pay a Part B late enrollment penalty and might miss your 6-month Medigap Open Enrollment Period.
 However, there are exceptions if you have employer coverage.